 What happens when the Death Midwife visits?

-The dying are empowered when they are seen and known.
+People who are dying are empowered when they are seen and known.

 Since the beginning of time, women have been called to serve the holy passage of souls coming and going.
 Today we are familiar with Birth Midwives, thanks to the brave women who pioneered this return to the ancient ways.
 As such, Death Midwives are seeing a similar revival.